Eastern Division Medical Student Essay Prize Winter 2019

 We’ve set up this prize to raise the profile of the Division and to encourage medical students to pursue further study and professional training in Psychiatry.

-Who can enter?
 All medical students training in Medical Schools located within the Eastern Division.
-The prize will be given at the Eastern Division Autumn Conference, 29 November 2018, Wellcome Genome Campus Conference Centre, Cambridge.
+The prize will be given at the Eastern Division Autumn Conference, 22 November 2019, Wellcome Genome Campus Conference Centre, Cambridge.

 The essay should demonstrate an understanding of the mental health issues around the clinical problem and should include a discussion of the effects and consequences of the condition for the individual, their family and the wider healthcare system.